exadel-inc/etoolbox-authoring-kit/docs/md/customizing-toolkit.md

 On the contrary,*ignorePrefix* allows for stripping off a name prefix if it was defined at an upper level (e.g., in the FieldSet).

-*scope* helps to alter the scope (whether it has been set at the `@AnnotationRendering` level or remains the default) for this particular property.
+*scope* can be specified to define what JCR node (XML file) will contain this particular property.
+Useful to distribute properties between, e.g., *_content.xml* and *_cq_dialog.xml* files.

 *allowBlank* determines that even empty or blank property values will be rendered (default behavior is to skip them).
 On the contrary, *ignoreValues* ensures that a particular non-blank value (or an array of values) will be skipped as the